 Once designed, Gypsy was built by Arnold (Bill) Couldrey at his yard at Northcote in Auckland and launched in October 1939 with the sail number C 46.

 When launched, Gypsy had the long low cabin (no doghouse) as shown in the sail plan and had no engine.
-Inside she was open right through with no head (toilet) very basic cooking
+Inside she was open right through with no head (toilet) and a very basic cooking arrangement.

 There are a couple of small mysteries regarding both her name and her launch date.
 According to most written records her name is Gypsy and she was launched in 1939.
 According to the information shown on her rudder post, her name is Gypsie and she was launched in 1940.